 In the 90s, Lana signed with Cover Girl Cosmetics alongside Niki Taylor, Rachel Hunter , making her the first ethnic model to have an exclusive contract with the company.
 Her print advertisements were featured in every type of magazine and not just specifically ‘black’ magazines.
 This was a first in the cosmetics industry.
 An advocate of diversity in fashion, Lana was part of ‘The Black Girl’s Coalition’ in the 90’s, a group organized by former model and agent Bethann Hardison.
 The group worked to raise awareness both inside and outside of the fashion industry, about the lack of diversity on the runways and in print.
 After being chosen to be a brand ambassador for Cover Girl, Ms. Ogilvie’s career continued to grow working for Victoria Secrets and Sports Illustrated, as well as with directors Brett Ratner, Peter Arnell, Ellen Kraus, and David Bailey, shooting iconic commercials for Peugot, Tia Maria and Cover Girl Cosmetics.

 Moving into television, Lana became an on-air host and segment producer at Fashion Television, a segment contributor for CBC and CitiLine, as well as writing for various Canadian fashion magazines.
-Since returning to New York with her family, she has trained to be a fine jeweler, designing a line of handmade jewelry called Sabre.
-Lana continues to work as a television host and model, most recently shooting for NYDJ with Christie Brinkley, Bridget Moynahan and Ashley Graham.
+Lana has trained to be a fine jeweler, designing a line of handmade jewelry called Sabre.
+She continues to work as a television host and model, recently shooting for NYDJ with Christie Brinkley, Bridget Moynahan and Ashley Graham.